Listen to me talking about my signpost on BBC Radio Oxford on 15 August 2020:

 Signs of the times

-Each sign on “As the Crow Flies” has been hand painted with carefully chosen typography and colours.
-So far, there are 6 signs on the installation:
+Each sign on “As the Crow Flies” has been hand painted with carefully chosen typography and colours:

 - To properly place where I am on the planet, I need to know my bearing in relation to the North and South Poles.

-- My local city – Oxford – is about 9 miles by road, but from the corner of the field opposite you can see its spires rising up out of the valley just 7 miles as the crow flies.
-I was educated there, I lived there, I had my children there, it’s my adopted home city.
+- From the corner of the field opposite you can see Oxford‘s spires rising up just 7 miles away as the crow flies.
+I was educated there, my kids were born there, it’s my adopted home city.

-- As a child my father was a visiting professor at the University of California.
-From our sitting room window we could look across the bay to see the Golden Gate Bridge and the lights of downtown San Francisco.
+- When my father was a visiting professor at the University of California in the 1960s, from our sitting room window we could look across the bay to see lights of downtown San Francisco.

-- My nephew Alex moved to South Australia in 2017.
-He has made his home in a small town near Adelaide.
-We are a close family and we miss him terribly!
-One day – perhaps in the not too distance future – we plan to visit.
+- My nephew Alex moved to small town near Adelaide in 2017.
+We miss him terribly!
 My brother Paul – Alex’s father – painted this sign.

 - I know Amsterdam better than my own capital city.
 As a student and lover of Dutch art, I have visited more times than I can count.